johnliu55tw/AsyncHTTPRequestingTest/README.md

 First we have to build a HTTP server from which the connection testing application could requests data.
 Here we are going to use [API Blueprint](https://apiblueprint.org/) for designing and documenting the API, [Flask](http://flask.pocoo.org/docs/0.12/) for building the server and [uWSGI](https://uwsgi-docs.readthedocs.io/en/latest/) for running the server.

-### Stores What?
+### For What?

 The server stores information of a purchasing deparment in a company.
-It stores users which could be in different roles like salesperson and manager, and the customers details like the salesperson who is responsible for the client.
+It stores users information like names and roles (salesperson, manager, etc.) and some information about the customers of the company, like the salesperson who is responsible for the client.

 ### RESTful API